fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 Use the Context API to manage the data for the logged in user.

+*The rest of the tasks are common to both the Zustand and React Query versions.*

 #### 7.15: Cleaning the code

 Your application most likely contains code that handles the logged-in user via <i>localStorage</i> in several places: